Identification of inertial modes in the solar convection zone: Discussion

 To conclude this section, we note that the Ekman number has a strong influence on the damping rates while only a weak influence on the eigenfrequencies.
-But even if the Ekman number is reduced considerably, the tesseral Rossby modes and the modes on the main branch persist as the least damped ones, and the identification of the observed vorticity waves as modes on the main branch remains valid.
+But even if the Ekman number is reduced by an order of magnitude as shown in Fig.~\ref{fig:twoE}, the tesseral-like Rossby modes and the modes on the main branch persist as the least damped ones, and the identification of the observed vorticity waves as modes on the main branch remains valid.